BrVer/performance_presentation/presentation.md

-# Performance problems and how to fix them
+# Performance practices

 ![main_image](main_image.jpg)

+**There's a specific set of practices, which will help you to eliminate most of the performance problems**

 ## Agenda
-**Part 1:**
+**Part 1: practices**
 - Pagination
-- N+1 and how to avoid them
+- Avoiding N+1
 - Caching (service level, request level, Redis, conditional Get)
-- stupid logic problems
+- Avoiding stupid logic problems
 - Preliminary work (aggregating some data to DB, pre-filling cache)
-- Too long requests to Database (e.g. Use index, Luke!)
+- Dealing with Too long DB queries (e.g. Use index, Luke!)
 -------
-**Part 2:**
+**Part 2: general tips**
-- how to avoid such problems
+- how to catch performance problems at the place
 - when to optimize
 - flamegraph